Distance and intersection number in the curve graph of a surface: Background

-Depending on the heights of the endpoints of two diagonal line segments in a dot graph, we may be able to connect the diagonals with horizontal segments to enclose {\em regions} of the dot graphs.
-By region, we mean a box or empty hexagon of type-1 or 2 as defined in \cite{BMM} (see Figure 9 of \cite{BMM}).
+\begin{definition} [Empty, unpierced regions] In a dot graph, we can connect the diagonals with horizontal segments to enclose {\em regions}.
 A region in a dot graph is said to be {\em pierced} if the interior of a horizontal edge of the region intersects the dot graph, and a region is said to be {\em empty} if there are no points of the dot graph in its interior.
+Shown in Figure \ref{fig:BMM-fig-9-regions} are what \cite{BMM} call a box, a hexagon of Type 1, and a hexagon of Type 2 (the possible hexagons without acute exterior angles.)
+We call these shapes regions of the {\em correct type} because, while there are other types of empty, unpierced regions, \cite{BMM} prove that only these three shapes admit surgeries on the underlying curves that result in disjoint curve pairs remaining disjoint. \end{definition}

-The first lemma from \cite{BMM} we extend in this paper concerns when one can reduce the intersections of the intermediate curves with the endpoint curve, a step in making the path efficient.
+The first result from \cite{BMM} that we extend in this paper explains how to use the regions of a dot graph to recognize when one can perform a set of simultaneous surgeries, as in Figure \ref{fig:sevenfold-surgery}, without causing disjoint curves to intersect.
 The statement in \cite{BMM} is about sequences of numbers and dot graphs representing them.
-We restate the lemma in the context of the curves and the path they form.
+We first restate that lemma in the context of the curves, and then, in the next section, extend it to our setting to include the endpoint $v$ of the path.

-\begin{lemma}[\cite{BMM} Lemma 3.4, rewritten in the language of curves] Suppose that $\sigma$ is an intersection sequence in sawtooth form that has a dot graph with an empty, unpierced box or an empty, unpierced hexagon without an acute exterior angle.
-Then there is a set of surgeries one can perform on the curves crossing the reference arc of $\sigma$ such that the result of the surgeries is a path of the same length with fewer intersections of the surgered curves with the reference arc. \end{lemma}
+\begin{lemma}[\cite{BMM} Lemma 3.4, rewritten in the language of curves] Let $\alpha$ be a reference arc for $v$, $v_1$, and $w$.
+Suppose that $\sigma$ is an intersection sequence for $\alpha$ that has a dot graph with an empty, unpierced box or an empty, unpierced hexagon without an acute exterior angle.
+Then there is a set of simultaneous surgeries one can perform on the curves crossing $\alpha$ such that the result of the surgeries is a path from $v$ to $w$ of the same length, with fewer intersections of the surgered intermediate curves with the reference arc. \end{lemma}

-The idea of this lemma is that, when we see empty, unpierced regions in the dot graph, we can perform surgery on each of the curves $v_{y_i}$ that are represented by pairs of dots forming the sides of the region, using a subarc of the reference arc for the surgery arc.
-See \cite{BMM} for the details, in particular, the very helpful Figure 11.
-Repeated applications of this lemma make a path efficient while leaving the endpoints fixed.
-In the next section, we extend the lemma so that we can apply it to the endpoints of a path.